What Is An Air Source Heat Pump? Your Go-To Guide for 2022

 What is an air source heat pump?

-An air source heat pump (also called an ASHP or an air-to-air heat pump) is a complete heating and cooling system that doesn’t depend on fossil fuel combustion.
-In many Asian and European countries, air source heat pumps are the standard technology—they offer excellent efficiency with few drawbacks.
+An air source heat pump (commonly referred to as a mini split or multi split system) is a complete heating and cooling system that doesn’t depend on fossil fuel combustion.
+In many Asian and European countries, air source heat pumps are the standard technology.
+They offer excellent efficiency, precise temperature control and more seasonal comfort with few drawbacks.

-Essentially, the technology uses ambient air from outside the building as either a heat source or heat sink.
-The method of operation is similar to a refrigerator, although heat pumps are significantly more complex technology.
+Essentially, the technology, which is also utilized in air conditioners and refrigerators, uses ambient air from outside the building as either a heat source or heat sink.

 Basic heat pump system components include: